 When we make either basic sofrito or Puerto Rican sofrito, cilantro is one of the ingredients.

 Growing this herb should be a priority if Mexican cuisine is a favorite!
 Fresh cilantro to your favorite Mexican salsa, and you can also add them to your favorite green salad recipe.

 - 4 Vegetable Gardening Tips For Beginner Gardeners

 - Home Gardening For Beginners

 - 6 Indoor Gardening Mistakes Beginners Should Avoid

-Do you marinade your meat?
-Then Cilantro will be good to grow and add to your favorite marinaded recipe.
+Do you marinate your meat?
+Then cilantro will be good to grow and add to your favorite marinaded recipe.